Rutwik-Stuff/rve/README.md

 - 🖱️ Export in 1440p, 1080p, 720p, and 480p, and audio-only formats.
 - 🔁 An easy to use UI so you can learn it fast
 - ⌨️ keyboard shortcuts that will make it easier when editing
-- 🖋 No watermarks, no time limits, open-souce
+- 🖋 No watermarks, no time limits, open-source
-- 🛫Abality to work on your projects on multiple computers
+- 🛫Ability to work on your projects on multiple computers
 - 📩Share your projects so multiple people can edit (they will have to get the media another way)
-- 👥User support, make an account so you can login from other computers and edit
+- 👥User support, create an account so you can login from other computers and edit

+---

+## 📄 License

+Rutwik Video Editor is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software with proper attribution.
+No restrictions.
+No gatekeeping.
+Just sovereign editing.

 ---